- How can I change my contact details?

 What are the duties of the Executor of an Estate?

-The Executor, in effect, steps into the shoes of the deceased person and winds up their personal affairs.
-Examples of tasks usually performed by an Executor include:
+The Executor or Administrator, in effect, steps into the shoes of the deceased person and winds up their personal affairs.
+Examples of tasks usually performed by an Executor or Administrator include:

-For comprehensive information regarding the duties and actions of an Executor, please contact The Office of the Public Trustee in your State or Territory or a solicitor.
+For comprehensive information regarding the duties and actions of an Executor or Administrator, please contact The Office of the Public Trustee in your State or Territory or a solicitor.

 What are the common terms I may need to know?